 Describe where you were raised and what your childhood was like.

 I am grateful to have been born and raised in Grey County, Ontario.
 This is an area where everyone knows everyone, where we all come together to support one another and is a true representation of a community.
-Whether it is the simple friendly waves that are given to every passing car, or the comfort of knowing someone will always have you back, this area of great people really makes me proud to call this my home.
+Whether it is the simple friendly waves that are given to every passing car, or the comfort of knowing someone will always have your back, this area of great people really makes me proud to call this my home.
 I have been blessed with 2 loving parents, an older brother, and 2 beautiful nieces.
 My family has always been a great support system when it comes to me following my dreams of being a leader in the community.
-As a child, growing up on in Grey County offered endless possibilities, and with my creative mind I had the most amazing adventures.
-I would spend most of my days either at the barn with the animals, being a young entrepreneur by setting up lemonade stands or go exploring thought nature.
+As a child, growing up in Grey County offered endless possibilities.
+With my creative mind I had the most amazing adventures.
+I spent most of my days either at the barn with the animals, harnessing my entrepreneurial side by setting up lemonade stands or exploring the natural beauty that surrounded me.

 List any interesting or unusual jobs you may have had.

 The most interesting/unusual job that comes to mind would be when I was a live-on-location radio reporter.
 Radio broadcasting was a great experience which enhanced my public speaking abilities.
 This experience also was a great way to be involved in all the local events and engage with member of the community.
-A couple of other interesting jobs that I performed were a promotional model for NASCAR Canada, as well as a preschool teacher for a private daycare.
+The span of jobs I have had sometimes makes me chuckle.
+I’ve done everything from promotional modeling for NASCAR Canada, to teaching preschool at a private daycare.

 List any volunteering you have done.